Martina Arroyo: International career

 During her years at the Met, Arroyo would frequently travel to perform at other houses both in the United States and internationally.
 In 1968 she sang for the first time in Israel and made her first appearance in the United Kingdom as Valentine in a London concert performance of Meyerbeer's Les Huguenots.
-Later that year she made her debut at the Royal Opera at Covent Garden and the Philadelphia Lyric Opera Company, both singing the role of Aida.
+Later that year she made her debut at the Royal Opera House and the Philadelphia Lyric Opera Company, both in the role of Aida.
 She returned to both companies a number of times during the 1970s as Verdi heroines and in parts like the title roles in Puccini's Tosca and Richard Strauss's Ariadne auf Naxos.
 She sang Amelia in Un ballo in maschera for her debuts with both the San Francisco Opera (1971) and the Lyric Opera of Chicago (1972).
 She returned to Chicago to sing her first Amelia Grimaldi in Verdi's Simon Boccanegra in 1974.
 In 1972 she sang Aida for her debut at La Scala opposite Plácido Domingo as Radames.
 In 1973 she made her first appearances at the Opéra National de Paris and the Teatro Colón in Buenos Aires.
-In 1977 she made her debut with the Opera Company of Philadelphia portraying Senta in Wagner's The Flying Dutchman and in 1979 made her debut with Michigan Opera Theatre as Lenora in Il trovatore.
+In 1977 she made her debut with the Opera Company of Philadelphia portraying Senta in Wagner's The Flying Dutchman and in 1979 made her debut with Michigan Opera Theatre as Leonora in Verdi's Il trovatore.
 She remained very busy in the world's major opera houses through 1979 singing mostly Verdi, Puccini, and Strauss heroines and other roles from the lirico-spinto repertoire.
 Arroyo portrayed herself in an episode of The Odd Couple titled "Your Mother Wears Army Boots", which originally aired on January 16, 1975.
 The episode also featured Howard Cosell who is portrayed to be a big fan of hers.